libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 - The TIFF writer has better progress feedback for many-page images.
 - The JPEG writer has a new option to set the restart interval.
 - `dzsave` now supports IIIF3.
-- The PPM writer has an option to set the exact save format, abnd is better at picking the correct format for you automatically.
+- The PPM writer has an option to set the exact save format, and is better at picking the correct format for you automatically.
 - The jpeg2000 loader is much better with very large, untiled images.
 - EXIF support is fixed for string fields containing metacharacters.